-Since preferred movement corridors of ungulates in the northcentral landscape are largely unknown at this time, we cannot specifically identify needed habitat work in this priority landscape at this time.
-The requested research will assist with identifying and focusing habitat treatments and management actions that will keep big game movement corridors in the northcentral landscape intact.
-Similarly, any future research prioritized by the Department will assist with focusing habitat work to maintain or improve ungulate movement corridors.
+Since preferred movement and seasonal areas of deer and pronghorn are largely unknown at this time, we cannot specifically identify priority areas for habitat work.
+The requested research will assist with identifying and focusing habitat treatments and recommending management actions or conservation areas that will keep big-game movement corridors and priority habitats intact.
+Similarly, any future research prioritized by the Department will help focus habitat work to maintain or improve seasonal movement corridors and use areas.
+We encourage land management agencies to implement habitat improvement projects that benefit deer and pronghorn in this landscape.
+We also encourage collaboration between the Department and land management agencies when considering landscape level planning.